 One of the hardest parts of starting your first social media influencer campaign is often finding influencers to work with.
 You know the audience you want to target, what social media platform you want to use, and the type of influencers you want to work with.
 But after that, how do you actually go about finding influencers to work with?
 And how do you know if they are reliable or worth the investment?

 The typical approach for first-timers is to conduct the search manually.
 They will visit their preferred social media platform and begin searching by keywords.
 Hundreds of results will likely come up, and they’ll have to investigate them one by one to see if they are a fit for their brand.
 If it’s determined that the account is a good fit for them, they will then have to send the user a message and see if they are interested in promoting their products or services.
 This process is certainly available to you, but it’s a time consuming one.

-A better alternative is to use a service like Collabstr.
+A better alternative is to use an influencer search tool like Collabstr.
 With Collabstr you can easily find influencers in your niche and on your preferred platform.
 You’ll get to see advanced metrics about their audience all in one place, along with how much they charge.
 You can then conduct all business directly through our service, saving you a ton of time.

 A common mistake brands make when running their first social media influencer campaign is going with the wrong influencer.
 This happens because they didn’t do enough research or explore all of their options.
 You want your first campaign to be a success and for that, you need to know as much as you can about the influencers you’ll be working with right from the start.
 Collabstr makes this easy so that you can focus on more important matters.